mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 ### Cancelling Payments

 A payment is cancellable by the client until the state has changed to *Captured* or *ExpiredAndCancelled*.
-Furthermore, a payment can be cancelled by the customer when the payment is in state *Paired* or *IssuedToCustomer*.
+Furthermore, a payment can be cancelled by the customer when the payment is in state *Paired* or *IssuedToUser*.
 Payments can be cancelled by calling the endpoint ``POST /api/v10/payments/{paymentId}/cancel``.
 It requires the ``paymentId`` of the payment to be cancelled.
 When the payment has been cancelled the state transitions to *CancelledByClient*.
-If the customer cancels the payment the state will transition to *CancelledByCustomer*.
+If the customer cancels the payment the state will transition to *CancelledByUser*.

 The diagrams below show the sunshine scenarios for a payment cancelled by the client and a payment cancelled by the customer, respectively.
 When the client cancels the payment a notification is sent to the app.
 The app returns to the pay screen with a message saying that the payment was cancelled by the shop.

 [![](assets/images/cancel-by-client.png)](assets/images/cancel-by-client.png)

 When the customer cancels the payment the app will show a message saying that the payment was cancelled.
-The status of the payment when queried will be *CancelledByCustomer*.
+The status of the payment when queried will be *CancelledByUser*.

 [![](assets/images/cancel-by-user.png)](assets/images/cancel-by-user.png)